maneo/zoo-inspector/README.txt

 	(DataEncryptionManagers are explained in further detail in the 'Creating and Using Plugins' section below).
 You can also set the entered information as the defaults so that when you first start ZooInspector these settings are automatically loaded into this dialog.
-Pressing the OK button with connect to your ZooKeeper instance and show the current node tree on the left of the main panel.
+Pressing the OK button with connect to your ZooKeeper instance and show the current node tree on the left of the main parentPanel.

 	Clicking a node in the node tree will load the data for that node into the node viewers.
 Three node viewers are currently distributed with ZooInspector: